welldan97/apple-java-script/README.md

 Behind the scenes, AppleJavaScript converts function to the text and runs it with shell command `osascript`.
 So the function itself actually doesn't have acces to outside scope.
-And noe of global or outside variables are accessible from the function.
+And neither of global or outside variables are accessible from the function.
 To pass vars to it you have to pass them to function as an argument.